 On October 22, 2019, BCIT hosted the 17th annual BCIT Distinguished Awards, celebrating the two recipients of our 2020 Honorary Doctorate of Technology and four recipients of our 2019 BCIT Distinguished Awards.
+See photos and video from the night here.

 Our honorees embody the values of BCIT and, through their bold leadership and outstanding achievements, inspire others to follow.